Eric C. Bauman

-Eric Carl Bauman (born December 10, 1958) is an American political operative who was, until 2018, the chair of the California Democratic Party.
+Eric Carl Bauman (December 10, 1958 – June 16, 2025) was an American political operative who served as chair of the California Democratic Party from 2017 to 2018.
 Previously the vice chair of the state party (2009–2017) and chair of the Los Angeles Democratic Party (2000–2017), he is known for his influence in Los Angeles County Democratic politics.
 He announced his resignation as head of the California Democratic Party on November 29, 2018, following sexual misconduct allegations.

 Early life and education

-Born in The Bronx, New York, Bauman worked as a registered nurse for many years before entering politics.
-He obtained his bachelor's degree in nursing from Excelsior College.
+Born in the Bronx, New York, Bauman worked as a registered nurse for many years before entering politics.
+He obtained his bachelor's degree in nursing from an online college, Excelsior College.
 He also obtained graduate education in health care administration from Century University, now known as American Century University, an unaccredited, for-profit university based in Albuquerque, New Mexico.

 Political influence

 Bauman was chair of the California Democratic Party, the largest state Democratic Party entity in the United States.

-Bauman has been referred to as a "kingmaker" in Los Angeles County Democratic politics by LA Weekly.
+Bauman was referred to as a "kingmaker" in Los Angeles County Democratic politics by LA Weekly.
 In the article he claimed, "I don't make promises or ask people to do things in a quid pro quo format.
 That would be against the law."

-Under his leadership, the Los Aangeles Democratic Party was awarded 15 Pollie Awards and three Reed Awards.
+Under his leadership, the Los Angeles Democratic Party was awarded 15 Pollie Awards and three Reed Awards.

-Bauman is regularly quoted by the Los Angeles Times and often appears on CNN and KTTV Fox 11 News on issues relating to Los Angeles County and California Democratic politics.
-Bauman also makes regular monthly appearances on Charter Communications' California Edition.
+Bauman was regularly quoted by the Los Angeles Times and often appeared on CNN and KTTV Fox 11 News on issues relating to Los Angeles County and California Democratic politics.
+Bauman also made regular monthly appearances on Charter Communications' California Edition.

-He is a senior adviser to the speaker of the California State Assembly, Anthony Rendon, and was previously for John Pérez and Toni Atkins, in addition to having been Governor Gray Davis' Southern California director, and having been Deputy Insurance Commissioner under then-Insurance Commissioner John Garamendi.
+He was a senior adviser to the speaker of the California State Assembly, Anthony Rendon, and was previously for John Pérez and Toni Atkins, in addition to having been Governor Gray Davis' Southern California director, and having been Deputy Insurance Commissioner under then-Insurance Commissioner John Garamendi.

 Before attending the 2016 Democratic National Convention as a PLEO delegate, Bauman was featured in a special edition of KNBCLA's News Conference with Conan Nolan.

 Bauman put in a bid to be chair of the California Democratic Party in 2017, defeating his opponent Kimberly Ellis.

 On May 20, 2017, he was elected chair of the California Democratic Party at the annual state convention.
 He was the first openly gay person and the first Jew to be chair of the party.